francois-gm/go-kabk-y1/2025-2026-Y1A/08 - 20260327 - Assignment presentation/README.md

 The presentation is as follow:

-Setting: two people sit at the front, the *website-tester*, and the *website-developper*.
+Setting: two people sit at the front, the *website-tester*, and the *website-developer*.
 You will test one website, as well as you will take part in the presentation of your own project (as the website developper).

 First, we take 15 minutes collectively to prepare and test websites.
 Take notes.
 Then we will proceed with the 2 minutes presentations.